ginpei/docker-rails-example/README.md

 You also need Rails image for Docker, but it will be downloaded automatically.

-# Create new Rails app
+# Create a new Rails app

 1. Prepare a directory for the app
 2. Run `rails new` in Docker